What You Can Learn From Social Media Data for Marketing

 It’s not about the numbers, its about the story behind them.

-Data from social media monitoring might my applied in four main areas: sales, customer service, marketing and research.
-Depending on a profile of your activity and business strategy you are probably more active in some fields than in others.
+Data gathered from social media monitoring might be applied in four main areas: sales, customer service, marketing and research.
+Depending on a profile of your activity and business strategy, you are probably more active in some fields than in others.

 Sources and media categories

 It may help you to adjust your communication to be more effective and matched to particular channel.
-If you know where your target group is the most active, you can focus your marketing activities on this specific platform.
+If you know where your target group is the most active, you can focus your social media marketing activities on this specific platform.
 It may help you to save time, effort and money as well.

 Sentiment and type of contents